sucksass/swm/README.md

 Should you trust the AI?

-Absolutely not.
+you must.

-Should you run it anyway?
+Should you run it?

-Probably.
+Yes.

 If it crashes: